 Proposed activities must support the objective of Job Creation Partnerships.
 Activities must also have defined start and finish dates and not be part of a sponsor's day-to-day operations.

 As part of the application process, it is necessary for you to receive an employment assessment and develop a Return to Work Action Plan with a case manager.
 The case manager's decision is required before Employment Nova Scotia can assess your application.
-If you are interested in this program, the first step is visit a Careers Nova Scotia Centre in your local area who will advise you on your options and help you with your Job Creation Partnership application process.
+If you are interested in this program, the first step is visit a Nova Scotia Works Centre in your local area who will advise you on your options and help you with your Job Creation Partnership application process.